otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 This means that if Bob has a client which only supports OTRv4 and he uploads three long term keys for OTRv4 to his client, Bob's client must publish 3 prekey messages.
-Also, if Bob uploads two long term keys for OTRv4 and two long term keys for OTRvX which also supports prekey messages, Bob will upload 4 keys.
+Also, if Bob uploads two long term keys for OTRv4 and two long term keys for OTRvX (a future version of OTR) which also implements the non- interactive DAKE, Bob will upload 4 keys.

+#### Requesting prekey messages from a prekey server

 When a client requests prekey messages from a prekey server, many prekey messages may be returned.
 For example, when Alice requests prekey messages for